 • April to June 2022: Hire staff for additional capacity, design community engagement plan and hire consultant

-• August 2022: Community engagement, complete scope and services
+• August 2022: Community engagement, define scope and services

 • November 2022: Present Community Outreach Report to City Council